MystenLabs/sui/crates/sui-framework/docs/kiosk.md

 ## Function `list`

-Make an offer by setting a price for the item and making it publicly purchasable by anyone on the network.
+List the item by setting a price and making it available for purchase.
 Performs an authorization check to make sure only owner can sell.